Browsing Category

 -I love the flowing composition of this work.
 It draws the viewer’s eyes through the forest and along the wooden footbridge.
 In addition, the adept use of light and dark, combined with the exquisite level of detail, make this a compelling landscape woodblock print.
 And, apparently, other people agree with me.
 The artist only has a single copy of this print left for sale (out of 28 originally) in her Etsy shop.
 At only $250, it is a steal.

-Moku Hanga Style Woodblock Prints For Sale On eBay
+Moku Hanga Style Prints By Andrea Starkey for Sale on Etsy

 Cons: